The Flash (2014 TV series): Development

 With the commencement of production on the series' second season, former Arrow and Ugly Betty writer Gabrielle Stanton was promoted to executive producer and showrunner; after having served as consulting producer and writer on the first season's finale "Fast Enough".
 However, it was later reported that Kreisberg would be returning to sole showrunner duties at an unspecified time.
 That time was later proved to be at the start of 2016, "Potential Energy", when Stanton was no longer credited as being involved with the show.
 In May 2017, it was reported that Aaron Helbing would be departing the series.
 Helbing had served as a writer since the first season, and as co-showrunner, along with his brother Todd and Kreisberg, since the second.
 In 2019, Todd departed as showrunner, and Eric Wallace, who had been co-executive producer since the fourth season, was promoted to the sole showrunner, effective from season six.

 On April 2, 2018, The CW renewed the series for a fifth season, which premiered on October 9, 2018.
 On January 31, 2019, The CW renewed the series for a sixth season, which premiered on October 8, 2019.
 On January 7, 2020, the series was renewed for a seventh season, which premiered on March 2, 2021.
 In April 2020, Gustin, who had been contracted for seven seasons, said there had been discussions about renewing the series through a ninth season, but those were stalled due to the COVID-19 pandemic.
 On February 3, 2021, the series was renewed for an eighth season which premiered on November 16, 2021.
 In late January 2022, Gustin was reported to be renewing his contract for a ninth season.
 On March 22, 2022, The CW renewed the series for a ninth season.
 On August 1, 2022, it was announced that the series will be concluding with its upcoming ninth season, and that the season would receive a 13-episode order.
-The ninth and final season premiered on February 8, 2023.
+The season premiered on February 8, 2023, with the finale airing on May 24 of the same year.